 Of important note, Point Roberts is also a town of artists.
 Point Roberts has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Point Roberts’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 42.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 42.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Point Roberts is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Point Roberts is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Point Roberts is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Point Roberts does not have a public transit system used by locals to get to and from work.

 The per capita income in Point Roberts in 2022 was $82,244, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $328,976 for a family of four.
 However, Point Roberts contains both very wealthy and poor people as well.